c3lang/c3docs-old/docs/define.md

 ## Using `def` to create generic types, functions and variables

-Generic modules uses `def` to create aliases to parameterized types, functions and variables:
+It is recommeded to favour using `def` to create aliases for parameterized types, functions and variables:

      import generic_foo;